 To ensure the safety of all students, staff and other persons, all personnel will participate in regular emergency practices.
 If you are within the school grounds/buildings at this time you are requested to follow the directions of the nearest staff member.
-Procedures for EVACUATION and Lockdowns are clearly displayed in each room of our school site.
-Each term a practise session occurs to remind the students of the expectations of the drill.
+Procedures for EVACUATION are clearly displayed in each room of our school site.